 Is Surrogacy Legal in West Virginia?

-- West Virginia does not have a comprehensive surrogacy regulatory statute, but courts regularly recognize gestational surrogacy through parentage orders.
+- West Virginia does not have a single comprehensive surrogacy statute, but surrogacy is supported through consistent court practices and general contract principles.